Tool Comparison

 Is Bombora more popular than ZoomInfo?

-Bombora appears in 1.6% of demand gen job postings vs 1.6% for ZoomInfo.
-They appear at roughly the same frequency.
+Bombora appears in 1.6% of demand gen job postings vs 2.9% for ZoomInfo.
+No, ZoomInfo is more commonly required.

 Can I use both Bombora and ZoomInfo?